 As discussed in Section 9.5.1, the maximum number of monthly HGV vehicle movements would occur during months 7 to 9, with approximately 280 two-way vehicle movements a month / 13 vehicles a day.
 Given vehicle movements regarding the Associated Development will occur during months 13 and 14, there is no change to the worst-case scenario assessed.

-For cars/LGVs there will be a cumulative increase of 2.8% during peak construction.
+For cars/LGVs there will be a cumulative increase of 3.4% during peak construction and an increase in total vehicle movements of 6% (assumes 26 working days per month).